rebelot/heirline.nvim/cookbook.md

     -- evaluation and store it as a component attribute init = function(self)
         self.mode = vim.fn.mode(1) -- :h mode()

-        -- execute this only once, this is required if you want the ViMode -- component to be updated on operator pending mode if not self.once then
-            vim.api.nvim_create_autocmd("ModeChanged", {
-                pattern = "*:*o",
-                command = 'redrawstatus'
-            })
-            self.once = true
-        end
     end,
     -- Now we define some dictionaries to map the output of mode() to the -- corresponding string and color.
 We can put these into `static` to compute